rsepassi/zigcoro/README.md

     * Dependency graphs
     * Detect incomplete coroutines
     * ASAN, TSAN, Valgrind support
-* Make it so that it's as easy as possible to switch to Zig's async when it's ready
 * C API
 * Broader architecture support
   * risc-v